algeboy/Glassbox/Algebraic/Structures.md

 [ToC]

 ## Signatures
 We begin with a signature.
 For code we assume operators are given by string names and for simplicity we assume a prefix grammar with parentheses instead of order of operations.
 So we need to capture just the name and the valence.
+A **signature** is thus
 ```math
 \Omega:\bigsqcup_{n:\mathbb{N}} ([n]\to \text{String}\times \mathbb{N})
 ```